 The key difference: these are available in 8 colors, and for nearly every vehicle made since 1942.

 - No raised edges – the raised edges of Weathertech DigitalFit are most likely one of your favorite features.
 Unfortunately, those are not available in Lloyd NorthRidge.
 The car mat’s edges are flat.
-So, in instances when the mess is a lot, the surface channels alone may not be able to contain them.
+So, in instances when you have a large mess, the surface channels alone may not be able to contain them.
 But, the mats will perform perfectly well in containing small messes.

-Lloyd NorthRidge car floor mats are made of synthetic rubber.
+- Materials and workmanship – Lloyd NorthRidge car floor mats are made of synthetic rubber.
 Besides being tough, the material is also very pliable.
 It does not shrink when cold and neither does it expand when it is hot.
 However, the mats are flimsy so they don’t act like a tray like the WeatherTech mats do.

 - Surface traction – the synthetic rubber also has a stable grip.
-Even when it is wet, your shoes will not slip on the mat.
+Even when it is wet, your shoes have a good amount of traction on the mat.
 The surface channels also create more grip and traction.